 -FaceTime with Anna and the mutual love therapy it provides both of us

--Ella’s ability to make me face my truth
+-Ella’s ability to force me to face my truth

 -morning talks with my husband